Baseball cheering culture in South Korea: Cheering tools

 In the early days of Korea's professional baseball league, which was started in 1982, the most commonly used cheering tools were Korean traditional musical instruments, such as Buk, Jing, and Kkwaenggwari.
 But nowadays, a typical example of a cheering tool is cylindrical, inflatable balloon sticks, now commonly known in the English-speaking world as thundersticks.
 They are used for cheering by beating a pair of balloon sticks together to make a loud sound.
 The first club in the world to introduce balloon sticks was the LG Twins.
 In the early 1990s they made balloon sticks out of polyethylene.
 It has been evolving and now it is recyclable, as the sticks can be inflated for use then deflated for storage until the next game.

-Each club has its own color for the balloon sticks: SK Wyverns is red, Samsung Lions is blue, Doosan Bears is white, Kia Tigers is yellow, LG Twins is red, Nexen Heroes is pink and Hanwha Eagles is orange.
+Each club has its own color for the balloon sticks: SSG Landers is red, Samsung Lions is blue, Doosan Bears is white, Kia Tigers is yellow, LG Twins is red, Kiwoom Heroes is pink and Hanwha Eagles is orange.

 Another interesting characteristic of Korean baseball cheering is fans wearing team uniform shirts with players' names.
 They wear this to feel a sense of belonging, solidarity and pride.
 Symbolic accessories and cheering tools play a similar role.
 There are stores in each stadium, so it is easy for supporters to buy cheer-related items.